Loyola Medicine neuro-oncologist Jigisha Thakkar, MDJigisha Thakkar, MD, Neuro-Oncology

 By understanding the molecular makeup of the tumor, your physician can choose the most effective treatment.
 At Loyola, next-generation sequencing is an option for all patients with brain tumors.

-Brain Cancer Care at Loyola
+Brain cancer care at Loyola

 A brain cancer diagnosis is life-changing.
 One day, life is normal; the next, you’re filled with fear and uncertainty.
 Because many people experience only mild symptoms with primary tumors (headache, slight dizziness) the diagnosis comes as a shock.